AmrGanz/MGR/README.md

 MGR "_not the final name_" is a simple TUI interface to navigate and view OpenShift 4 must-gather files.

 # How to run it:
-- Download and run the executable file "mgr":
+- Download and run the executable file "mgr-v0.1":
 ~~~
-# ./mgr <MG path>
+# ./mgr-v0.1 <MG path>
 ~~~
-- Or, you can clone the project and build your own executable files as follows [Recommended]:
+- Or, you can clone the project and build your own executable file as follows [Recommended]:
 ~~~
 # git clone https://github.com/AmrGanz/MGR.git
 # cd MGR